Open-Telecoms-Data/open-fibre-data-standard/docs/primer/index.md

 # Primer

-In his Primer, you will find resources that cover the following topics:
+This Primer provides an introduction to:

-- [Open Fibre Data](openfibredata) introduces open fibre data and helps to answer the question of why we might want to publish it.
+* [Open fibre data](openfibredata) and the reasons for publishing it.
-- [The Open Fibre Data Standard](openfibredatastandard) (OFDS) introduces the OFDS and OFDS data, and helps to answer the question of why we might want to use the OFDS.
+* [The Open Fibre Data Standard](openfibredatastandard) (OFDS) and the reasons for using it.
-- [Scope and Key Concepts](scopeandkeyconcepts) introduces layers, actors and business models in fibre optic networks, and provides some definitions for key concepts in the OFDS.
+* [The scope of OFDS and key concepts](scopeandkeyconcepts) that you need to understand

-Looking to learn how to publish and use open fibre data?
+Do you want to learn how to publish or use open fibre data?
 Read the [guidance](../guidance).

-Looking for details of the OFDS data model?
+Are you looking for details of the OFDS data model and the rules for publishers?
 Read the [reference](../reference).
 ```{eval-rst}
 .. toctree::
    :hidden: